cwatson/mri_library/README.md

 ## fslroi
 In FSL *v6.0.0*, `fslroi` has undesired behavior; for some files, it remapped voxel values so that the `nodif` images were completely wrong.
 A temporary workaround is to use `fslmaths` to change the image type of `dwi_orig.nii.gz` to *float*.
 This bug should be fixed in *v6.0.1*.

+## FS to DTI registration script
+The QC script for Freesurfer to diffusion space relies on `xvfb-run`.
+The argument `-n` allows you to specify a specific *server number*, but sometimes this still results in errors.
+The SLURM script (`dti_reg.launcher.slurm`) will automatically increment this from 0 for each subject, but if you have more than 100 subjects processed at once, there might be an error.